oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/enable-automatic-backups/enable-automatic-backups.md

 ## Learn More

-* Click [here](https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-provisioning.html#GUID-4CB5B5E1-E853-4CA2-B43D-54CD18A8F28A) to learn more about Creating Infrastructure resource for Exadata Database Service on Cloud@Customer.
+* Click [here](https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-manage-db-backup-and-recovery.html#GUID-07D1B1D6-4A06-4859-B7DF-4C3A681A6B40) to learn more about Managing Database Backup and Recovery on Oracle Exadata Database Service on Cloud@Customer.

 ## Acknowledgements